Can the strong interactions between hadrons be determined using femtoscopy?: Supplemental Material

 As emphasized in the main text, scheme dependence is an inherent feature of nuclear interactions.
 Already the starting point for the derivation of the nuclear interactions, the effective chiral Lagrangian truncated at a given order in the derivative expansion, features a certain degree of ambiguity as reflected in the freedom to perform field redefinitions and apply equations of motion to eliminate various terms.
 The derivation of nuclear potentials requires off-the-energy-shell extensions of the (few-nucleon-irreducible) parts of the scattering amplitudes and introduces additional scheme dependence.
 For a description of various methods to derive interactions in chiral EFT see Ref.~\cite{Epelbaum:2019kcf} and references therein.
 A novel approach using the path integral formalism, which is capable of dealing with regularized (non-local) effective Lagrangians \cite{Krebs:2023gge}, has been proposed in Ref.~\cite{Krebs:2023ljo}.

 Here, we focus on the expressions for the NN potentials, 3NFs and current operators given in Refs.~\cite{Epelbaum:1998ka,Epelbaum:1999dj,Epelbaum:2002gb,Epelbaum:2005fd,Epelbaum:2005bjv,Epelbaum:2007us,Bernard:2007sp,Bernard:2011zr,Krebs:2012yv,Krebs:2013kha,Kolling:2009iq,Kolling:2011mt,Krebs:2016rqz, Krebs:2019aka,Krebs:2020plh,Krebs:2020pii}, which were obtained using the method of unitary transformations (UTs).
 In this approach, one performes a UT of the effective pion-nucleon Hamiltonian to decouple the states on the Fock space involving pions from the purely nucleonic ones.
 This is achieved in a perturbative framework by utilizing the standard chiral expansion \cite{Epelbaum:1998ka, Epelbaum:2007us}.
 To arrive at renormalized expressions for the 3BFs and current operators it was necessary, starting from N$^3$LO, to systematically exploit the unitary ambiguity of the nuclear interactions by considering a broad class of transformations on the nucleonic subspace of the Fock space starting from N$^3$LO \cite{Epelbaum:2005bjv,Bernard:2007sp,Krebs:2012yv,Kolling:2011mt,Krebs:2016rqz,Krebs:2019aka,Krebs:2020plh, Krebs:2020pii}.
 The corresponding unitary phases were then chosen in such a way that the resulting potentials remain finite after renormalization (using dimensional regularization).
-For the considered class of UTs, the resulting static expressions for the nuclear forces at N$^3$LO and N$^4$LO turn out to be determined unambiguously, while the leading relativistic corrections depend on two arbitrary real parameters $\bar \beta_8$, $\bar \beta_9$ corresponding to the UTs \cite{Kolling:2011mt}
+For the considered class of UTs, the resulting static expressions for the nuclear forces at N$^3$LO and N$^4$LO turn out to be determined unambiguously, while the leading relativistic corrections depend on two arbitrary real parameters $\bar \beta_8$, $\bar \beta_9$ corresponding to the UTs given in Ref.~\cite{Kolling:2011mt}.
+In addition to the UTs parametrized by the phases $\bar \beta_8$, $\bar \beta_9$, nuclear potentials at N$^3$LO feature the short-range ambiguity related to the UTs